datagrok-ai/public/help/domains/chem/cheminformatics-test.md

 * Process bar shows process
 * New column *actor* added to table
-* *actor* column contains matching chem ids for molecules in table
+* *actor* column contains matching chem IDs for molecules in table
 * If row is empty, then corresponding molecule is missing in source database

 1. Repeat step 2 for all available sources